-3.2 Radar
+2.2 Location Sensing

-For the radar applications, there are two different basic modulations in use.
-The first one is the pulsed-based modulation and the other one is frequency domain modulation.
+For radar-like reflective location sensing applications, there are two different basic modulations in use.
+The first one is the pulse-based modulation and the other one is frequency domain modulation.
 For UWB sensing applications, the physical effect is more important (electromagnetic behaviour of the materials) than a given frequency range (channel plan), which is necessary for interoperability.
-Therefore, UWB sensing applications focus on the material characteristics and wanted performance requirements out of the intended use and the used bandwidth is typically larger than 500 MHz anywhere within the range 1-10.6 GHz.
+Therefore, UWB sensing applications focus on the material characteristics and desired design performance requirements of the system.
+The bandwidth used is typically between 500 and 1500 MHz anywhere within the range 3.1-10.6 GHz.

-For pulsed based modulation the ultra-wide bandwidth of the UWB signals enables the transmission of signals with sharp rising and falling edges, often combined in the transmission of very short pulses.
+For pulse-based modulation the large bandwidth of the UWB signals enables the transmission of signals with sharp rising and falling edges, often combined in the transmission of very short pulses.
 These short pulses allow receivers to distinguish individual multipath components.

-When a receiver has knowledge of the signal being transmitted, it can use the short pulses to estimate the channel impulse response estimate with very high resolution.
+When a receiver has knowledge of the signal being transmitted, it can use the short pulses to estimate the channel impulse response with very high resolution.
 This could be used also for object separation and classification in the channel.

-Alternatively, Radar applications with fast sweep time also fit under the definition of UWB.
-These are mostly FMCW or variants of it.
-The large bandwidth allows very high resolution or to assess the spectral response of the object within the channel.
+Alternatively, location sensing applications requiring a fast sweep time may implement UWB using FMCW or variants of it.
+The large bandwidth of UWB allows very high resolution or to assess the spectral response of the object within the channel.

 For sensing and determination applications, the transmitter and receiver are usually co-located.
-Features from the channel impulse responses are extracted to reveal characteristics of the environment in which the device is operating.4 Current UWB technology
+Features from the channel impulse responses are extracted to reveal characteristics of the environment in which the device is operating.

+UWB is one of the options for location sensing applications competing with other solutions such as 60 GHz based radar, LiDar or image processing.
+Its main benefit and drawback are that it permeates into materials while shorter wavelength and light-based technologies do not penetrate objects.
+As of today two major applications using UWB to its advantages in this regard are sensing systems for in-ground/in-building material analysis and security scanners.

+3 Current UWB technology

-4.1 Background on impulse based UWB
+3.1 Background on impulse based UWB